apple/swift-nio/CONTRIBUTING.md

 ### Extensibility

 Try to make sure your code is robust to future extensions.
-The public interface is very hard to change after release - think very carefully about the design.
+The public interface is very hard to change after release - please refer to the [API guidelines](./docs/public-api.md)

-Public structures and classes should have names starting with NIO to avoid clashes with consumers.

 ## How to contribute your work